Music Tuition & Ensembles

 Teachers Rock Youth Choir

-We are excited to announce that Teachers Rock Choir runs a new transition choir, hosted at CMAc.
+The Teachers Rock Youth Choir is a fantastic organisation delivering high quality ensemble singing across the region.
+We are fortunate that it’s founder and CEO, Debbie Kent, runs our own branch of TRY hosted at CMAc.
 These fantastic vocal development workshops are led by Teachers Rock founder, Debbie Kent.
 The choir is open to pupils from Key Stage 2 upwards.
+Recent outside events included performing at Exeter Cathedral and at the National Music Education Expo at London’s Olympia.

 Any questions about CMAc?
 Please email email@example.com.